Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 ??? example "Example (click to expand)"

-    To encode the namespace declaration `@prefix ex: <http://example.com/> .` you would use the following messages (the wrapping `RdfStreamRow`s were omitted for brevity):
+    To encode the Turtle namespace declaration `@prefix ex: <http://example.com/> .` you would use the following messages (the wrapping `RdfStreamRow`s were omitted for brevity):

     ```protobuf
     RdfPrefixEntry {